 Garden Gifts for Nature Lovers

 As well as being beautiful to look at and a place to relax in, a garden is also home to many varieties of local wildlife.
-These gifts are perfect for the gardener who wants to give nature a bit of a helping hand.
+This selection of Christmas gifts is perfect for the gardener who wants to give nature a bit of a helping hand.

 If you’re feeding birds in your garden, it’s important to keep on providing food throughout the winter.
 This gorgeous enamel tin from Burgon & Ball is the perfect way to store bird food.